 Commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
 The Bank uses the same credit policies in making commitments and conditional obligations as it does for on-balance sheet instruments.
 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 Since some of the commitment amounts are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
 The Bank evaluates each customer's creditworthiness on a case-by-case basis.
 The amount of collateral obtained, if deemed necessary by the Bank upon extension of credit, is based on management's credit evaluation of the counter party.
 Collateral held varies but may include residential real estate and income-producing commercial properties.
-Loan commitments, including unused lines of credit and standby letters of credit, outstanding at December 31, 2024 with fixed interest rates amounted to approximately \$9.6 million.
-Loan commitments, including unused lines of credit and standby letters of credit, outstanding at December 31, 2024 with variable interest rates amounted to approximately \$4.4 million.
-Loan commitments, including unused lines of credit and standby letters of credit, outstanding at December 31, 2023 with fixed interest rates amounted to approximately \$1.5 million.
-Loan commitments, including unused lines of credit and standby letters of credit, outstanding at December 31, 2023 with variable interest rates amounted to approximately \$3.8 million.
+Loan commitments, including unused lines of credit and standby letters of credit, outstanding at December 31, 2024 with fixed interest rates amounted to approximately \$4.4 million.
+Loan commitments, including unused lines of credit, outstanding at December 31, 2024 with variable interest rates amounted to approximately \$4.4 million.
+Loan commitments, including unused lines of credit, outstanding at December 31, 2023 with variable interest rates amounted to approximately \$11.5 million.
+Loan commitments, including unused lines of credit, outstanding at December 31, 2023 with variable interest rates amounted to approximately \$11.5 million.
+Loan commitments, including unused lines of credit, outstanding at December 31, 2023 with variable interest rates amounted to approximately \$11.5 million.
+Loan commitments, including unused lines of credit, outstanding at December 31, 2023 with variable interest rates amounted to approximately \$13.8 million.
 These outstanding loan commitments carry current market rates.